lonj7798/Korean-Style-AI-Fortune-Analysis/README.md

 ### Step 2: Configure Your API Key

-The application is designed to read the API key from environment variables for security.
+The application reads the API key from an environment variable for security.

-1. In the root of the project directory you just cloned, create a new file named `.env.local`.
+1. In the root of the project directory, create a new file named `.env.local`.
 2. Add your API key to this file as follows:

     ```